 The difference between a retained client list you control and a booking history sitting in a platform's database is the difference between a compounding asset and a rented one.

 Most guides understand this in theory.
 The operational gap is that building your own booking page, calendar, and client communication system has historically required either a developer or a third-party software stack with its own monthly cost.
 That's the gap Timber & Tackle is built to close.
-When you take bookings through your own page at /start, you own the client relationship from the first deposit.
-The rate structure at /pricing is a flat subscription — not a percentage of each booking — so commission math stops being a factor entirely.
+When you take bookings through your own booking page, you own the client relationship from the first deposit.
+The rate structure is a flat $29 a month — not a percentage of each booking, and free until you accept your first booking — so commission math stops being a factor entirely.
+We will never take a cut of a client you brought us.

 How to Read the Agreement You Signed